AFathi/NotchToolkit/README.md

 `background color, height, toolList icons Edge Inset, modes for statusBar & noStatusBar...etc.` check **NotchToolbar Options** in the bottom of this file for more details.

+## Example Project
+To try the example project, simply download this repo then open `NotchToolkit-Example.xcworkspace` project file.

 ## Install using CocoaPods
 1. Download [CocoaPods](http://cocoapods.org) using this command in `Terminal`
 ```